Berline-Vergne valuation and generalized permutohedra: Introduction

-In fact, one can asks directly the existence of McMullen's formula (independently from Danilov's question).
-More specifically, one can ask whether there are ways to assign values to cones such that McMullen's formula holds if $\alpha(F,P)$ only depends on the normal cone of $P$ at $F.$ We will discuss the implication $\eqref{eqn:danilov0} \Rightarrow \eqref{equ:exterior}$ in Section \ref{sec:toric}.
-But for most the paper, we focus on McMullen's formula.
+McMullen \cite{mcmullen} was the first to confirm the existence of Formula \eqref{equ:exterior} in a non constructive way.
+Therefore, we call \eqref{equ:exterior} \emph{McMullen's formula}.
+Morelli \cite{morelli} was the first to supply a deterministic algorithm to choose $\alpha(F, P)$.
+In \cite{toddclass}, Pommersheim and Thomas gave a canonical construction of $\alpha(F, P)$ from the Todd class of a toric variety.
+In 2007, Berline and Vergne gave the first construction of $\alpha(F, P)$ in \cite{localformula} in the primary space without using toric varieties.

-McMullen \cite{mcmullen} was the first to confirm the exsitence of Formula \eqref{equ:exterior} in a non constructive way (which was the reason we call this formula McMullen's formula).
-Morelli \cite{morelli} supplied the first explicit way to choose $r_\sigma$ answering Danilov's question.
-Pommersheim and Thomas \cite{toddclass} gave a canonical construction of $r_\sigma$ based on choices of flags.
-As we discussed above, both of these two constructions naturally give a way to construct $\alpha$ for McMullen's formula \eqref{equ:exterior} Berline and Vergne \cite{localformula} were able to construct such $\alpha$ in a computable way.
 One immediate consequence of the existence of Formula \eqref{equ:exterior} is that if $\alpha(F,P)$ is positive for each face $F$ of $P,$ then Ehrhart positivity follows.
 (See Theorem \ref{thm:ehrhart} and Lemma \ref{lem:red1}.)
 Hence, it is natural to say that a polytope $P$ has \emph{$\alpha$-positivity} or is \emph{$\alpha$-positive} if all $\alpha$'s associated to $P$ are positive.

 Although there are different constructions for $\alpha(F,P)$, Berline-Vergne's construction has certain nice properties that are good for our purpose, and thus we will use their construction in our paper.
 We refer to their construction for $\alpha(F, P)$ as the \emph{BV-$\alpha$-valuation}.
-To be more precise, we will use the terminologies \emph{BV-$\alpha$-positivity} and \emph{BV-$\alpha$-positive} to indicate the $\alpha$'s we use are from the BV-$\alpha$-valuation.
+To be more precise, we will use the terminologies \emph{BV-$\alpha$-positivity} and \emph{BV-$\alpha$-positive} to indicate that the $\alpha$'s we use are from the BV-$\alpha$-valuation.

 At present, the explicit computation of the BV-$\alpha$-valuation is a recursive, complicated process, but we carry it out in the special example of regular permutohedra of small dimensions, whose symmetry simplifies the computations.
 Based on our empirical results, we conjecture the following: \begin{conj} Every regular permutohedron is BV-$\alpha$-positive. \end{conj}